hnzhou16/project-cocraft-server/NOTES.md

 ## ...
 ellipsis (...) in a function parameter list indicates a variadic parameter, meaning the function can accept zero or more values of the specified type.

+## bson
+"set" -> updates or creates a field with a specified value, replace if already exists
+        (use it for array will erase the whole array) "addToSet" -> adds a value to an array only if it doesn’t already exist (ensures uniqueness)

 # Authentication vs Authorization
 Authentication -> verifies a user's identity/exists (who they are)